pgustavo73/SantanderDevWeek/README.md

-# SantaderDevWeek com Kotlin
+# SantaderDevWeek in Kotlin

-Esta semana acompanhei o #SantanderDevWeek desenvolvendo um  clone da tela principal do app do Santander com finalidade de aprimorar conhecimentos adquiridos em Kotlin.
-Apos finalizar o   BootCAmp da  Everis na DIO.

- E já no aquecimento para o Santander Bootcamp | Mobile Developer

-Fiquem a vontade para olhar estou aberto  a dicas e sugestões.
+This week I followed #SantanderDevWeek developing a clone of the main screen of the Santander app to improve the knowledge acquired in Kotlin.
+After finishing everis Bootcamp on DIO.

+   And already warming up for Santander Bootcamp | mobile developer

+Please feel free to look open to tips and suggestions.

+# Screens
 <img src="./image/telas.jpg" />